Codium-ai/pr-agent/INSTALL.md

 9. Install the app by navigating to the "Install App" tab and selecting your desired repositories.

 > **Note:** When running PR-Agent from GitHub App, the default configuration file (configuration.toml) will be loaded.<br>
-> However, you can override the default tool parameters by uploading a local configuration file<br>
+> However, you can override the default tool parameters by uploading a local configuration file `.pr_agent.toml`<br>
-> For more information please check out [CONFIGURATION.md](Usage.md#working-from-github-app-pre-built-repo)
+> For more information please check out the [USAGE GUIDE](./Usage.md#working-from-github-app-pre-built-repo)
 ---

 ### Deploy as a Lambda Function